Reference 00 — Core overview

 Graph-data vs in-flight-message: the FWD envelope

-The TLV substrate plays two distinct roles, structurally distinguished by the FWD TLV (type 0x0F, RFC-0004):
+The TLV substrate plays two distinct roles, structurally distinguished by the FWD TLV (type 0x0F, RFC-0004 — remote operation addressing):

 • Graph data at a vertex: just the payload, no envelope.
 Identity = vertex path.

-• In-flight message crossing a link: an FWD TLV (structured, PL=1) carrying the op VALUE, the dst PATH (the remaining route — it shrinks one segment per hop), the src PATH (the accumulated return route — it grows one segment per hop), and the payload TLV as its last child.
+• In-flight message crossing a link: an FWD TLV (structured, PL=1) carrying the op VALUE, the dst PATH (the remaining route — it shrinks by a whole mount run per hop), the src PATH (the accumulated return route — it grows by the same run), and the payload TLV as its last child.
 Identity = the explicit source route the frame carries.

 The terminus sheds the FWD envelope: it applies the op locally, stores only the bare payload (trailer-less at rest), and replies with a fresh FWD{REPLY} routed by the accumulated src.
-Because every remote endpoint is addressed by its explicit source route, forwarding is loop-free by construction (a dst that revisits a node is rejected with ERROR{tr::path::invalid}) and needs no duplicate detection — the 0x0D ROUTER code is a reserved wire codepoint with no assigned mechanism in this implementation.
+Because every remote endpoint is addressed by its explicit source route, forwarding is loop-free by construction (dst shrinks monotonically per hop, so a route is finite — there is no revisit check) and needs no duplicate detection — 0x0D ROUTER is a reserved, decodable wire code with no implemented mechanism.
 See 04-communication-flows.md and 07-host-embedding.md.

 Everything is a module